Weekends are free to relax and to explore the local area.

 Money & Shopping

-We highly recommend buying a cheap local SIM card for your whole time in Nepal, not only for your own personal safety, but also for easier and cheaper communication with the other volunteers, staff and family back home, and especially if you are traveling to us by yourself.
-You can usually get one during your introduction week.
-You will have to have 1 passport sized photograph and a copy of the passport with visa to get a SIM card.
+We highly recommend buying a cheap local SIM Card for your whole time in Nepal, not only for your own personal safety, but also for easier and cheaper communication with the other volunteers, staff and family back home, and especially if you are traveling to us by yourself.
+You can usually get one during the Culture Week, if you've decided to include it.
+You will have to have 1 passport size photograph and a copy of the passport with your visa to get a SIM Card.